Author, Andrew Gibson

 However, there are some things to consider before choosing a money transfer provider.

-My recommendation is to select a company that is fully regulated by the Financial Conduct Authority because it will verify its customers to protect against fraud and money laundering.
+My recommendation is to select a company that is fully regulated by the Financial Conduct Authority.

 Most of the leading money transfer companies are regulated in the UK by the Financial Conduct Authority.